 With that as the anthem playing in the background … let’s process what we are facing.

 Last week, I had to help a friend navigate canceling her wedding.
-That same day, my husband had to close the dining room of his restaurant.
 Other friends are trying to figure out how to make enough money to live since they’ve been told their workplace had to close.
 Those of us who don’t get paid when we can’t go to work are looking at scary financial realities.
 Schools are closed.
 Graduations and family gatherings are canceled.
 Businesses large and small are experiencing financial realities that some fear they won’t be able to overcome.
 Everything we thought we would be doing in this season looks vastly different than we expected, and the feelings of loss are real.

 So, what do we do with those?
 As Christians, how do we set our minds and hearts on things above when we are staring at startling realities?